 Medford Water Commission shall establish a provision to allow OPSRP employees 24 hours of unused sick leave cash-out per year, to be contributed to the employee's HRA/VEBA Trust account.
-Employees must have at least 80 hours of sick leave available to be eligible to participate in the cash-out and vote.
+Employees must have at least 80 hours of sick leave available to be eligible to participate in the vote and at least 104 hours of sick leave available to be eligible for the cash out by December 5th of the voting year (in order to allow no less than 80 hours of sick leave to be available for sick reasons and PLO processes as needed).
 All HRA/VEBA eligible OPSRP staff shall vote annually to determine if the cash-out shall be contributed to their HRA/VEBA Trust accounts.
 This provision shall be adopted annually by a simple majority vote (50% plus one) of the voting group.
 Only returned ballots shall be counted.
 The vote shall take place the first week in November and shall become effective to HRA/VEBA by December 31st of each year.